raghavvsobti/shrinkr/README.md

 # url-shortener
-This is a url shortener app built with nextjs, bootstrap, tailwindcss and mongodb
+This is a url shortener app built with nextjs, tailwindcss and mongodb

 https://url-shortener-nextjs-ivory.vercel.app/